 The chronologically sequenced and annotated documents and images illuminate Scott’s career in the field of electronic music, from his 1920s Brooklyn high school days to his 1980s post-Motown years in Los Angeles.
 Two-thirds of the content focuses in-depth on Scott’s most productive period, 1958 (when he began working on electronic music full-time), thru his mid-1960s collaborations with Bob Moog, to 1972 (his first year at Motown).

 This extensive collection features Scott’s handwritten and typed technical notes, photographs, sketches, correspondence, art, schematics, patents, circuit diagrams, vintage news articles, and family ephemera.
 While the collection is not intended to be read as a book (the patent disclosures and diagrams are extremely complex), there are many artifacts which the curiosity-seeker will find readable, enjoyable and informative.

-The pdf is offered for download in two formats: high resolution (181MB; temporary Dropbox access—click to redirect and download), for best quality viewing and printing, and reduced resolution (66MB, temporary Dropbox access—click to redirect and download), suitable for paging through on-screen.
+The pdf is offered for download in two formats: high resolution (181MB; Dropbox folder—click to redirect and download), for best quality viewing and printing, and reduced resolution (66MB, Dropbox folder—click to redirect and download), suitable for paging through on-screen.
 We invite you to read, re-post, and share these documents.